integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 ### Why is BulletProof Checkout the best option for 3DS?
-- We are the world’s first fully featured 3DS gateway.
+- We are the worldâ€™s first fully featured 3DS gateway.
 All of our payment methods boast easy-to-use 3DS technology without the need for any programming.

 We have addressed the most common reasons why merchants have yet to entirely embrace 3DS technology at the checkout and provided a means to control the 3DS checkout experience.